junxit/us-congress-bills-110/metadata.md

 - 2008-09-28 — Placed on the House Calendar, Calendar No. 284.
 - 2008-09-28 — Reported by the Committee on Transportation.
 H. Rept.
 110-899.
 - 2008-09-28 — Reported by the Committee on Transportation.
 H. Rept.
 110-899.
+- 2008-09-29 — Considered by unanimous consent. (consideration: CR H10618)
+- 2008-09-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-29 — Mr. Rahall asked unanimous consent to take from the Speaker's table and consider.
+- 2008-09-29 — On agreeing to the resolution Agreed to without objection. (text: CR H10618)
+- 2008-09-29 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H10618)